33 Valentine’s Day Ideas Built Around Experiences in 2026

 While many may say the era of letter-writing is gone, handwritten letters are still a great way to put your thoughts and feelings down on paper for your love.
 For one of the most thoughtful Valentine's Day ideas, create cards together, then spend some time apart writing heartfelt thoughts.
 When you're done, meet up once again and share words of adoration.

-Continue your day of crafts by creating a Valentine's box to store your letters in, along with other sentimental items.
+Continue your Valentine's Day crafts by creating a Valentine's box to store your letters in, along with other sentimental items.
 This is an especially great date idea for married couples to reconnect amid the craziness of domestic life.
 For inspiration, check out The Atlantic's “A Modern Guide to the Love Letter.”

 6. Browse an Indie Bookstore